CB721/google-books-search/README.md

 2) I want to be able to save books to view later.

 ## Future Improvements
-1) Implement NYTimes api for current top-selling books
-2) Give user ability to create and save books to their own account
+1) Give user ability to create and save books to their own account
-3) Create animated character with speech bubble containing word suggestion
+2) Create animated character with speech bubble containing word suggestion

 ## Technologies Used
 1) HTML/CSS